 Dorset Joint Railway

-This type of signal has been called a 'bow-tie' or 'cross-arm' signal because of the distinctive shape of the arm.
-The term 'backing signal' has been used also, but it is probable that its formal name was 'wrong-road' signal because of its function to control movements in the 'wrong' direction.
-In practice the S&DJR appears to have described them simply as 'shunt' signals.
+One feature of S&DJR signalling was the use of a particular pattern of 'wrong-road' signal, where the signal arm was in the form of a large elongated 'X'.
+Consequently this type of signal has been called colloquially a 'bow-tie' or 'cross-arm' signal because of the distinctive shape of the arm (the term 'backing signal' has been used also but that is more usually appropriate to the Great Western Railway), but it is probable that its formal name was 'wrong-road' signal because of its function to control movements in the 'wrong' direction; in practice the S&DJR appears to have described them simply as 'shunt' signals.

-The 'wrong-road' signals were all 'lower quadrant' signals, where the arm was lowered to indicate 'proceed'.
+The S&DJR 'wrong-road' signals were all 'lower quadrant' signals, where the arm was lowered to indicate 'proceed' - click here for a sketch of the arm dimensions based on a surviving example.
 In the 'on' position (with the arm horizontal) a red light was exhibited.
 Some records suggest that these signals showed a purple light when in the 'off' position as an alternative to green, but in the absence of suitable colour photographs it has been difficult to clarify this point.
 Certainly a surviving example has the usual 'blue' glass used to provide a 'green' indication in conjunction with the yellow of an oil-lit signal lamp.

 As there were examples of this pattern of signal at Midford and Evercreech Junction, two locations which were popular with railway photographers, they do appear in many pictures of the S&DJR.
-Consequently there has been a tendency for them to receive far greater attention in any references to S&DJR signalling and its idiosyncrasies then really is justified by their actual limited presence on the line.
-Research so far indicates that only 5 examples of these 'wrong-road' signals existed on the S&DJR at various times, of which 3 survived into British Railways days until final closure in 1966.
+Consequently there has been a tendency for them to receive far greater attention in any references to S&DJR signalling than is justified really by their actual limited presence on the line.
+Research so far indicates that only 5 examples of these 'wrong-road' signals existed on the S&DJR at various times, of which 3 survived into British Railways days until final closure of most of the S&DJR in 1966.

-This Signal Register lists, in line order, all known examples of a S&DJR 'wrong-road' signal.
-More details about each signal are given in the notes after the table.
+This Register lists, in line order, all known examples of a S&DJR 'wrong-road' signal.
+More details about each signal are given in the relevant notes after the table.